 For the first time in France, Societe Generale is giving its customers the chance to open an account online using biometric facial identification and a dynamic selfie.
 Ever committed to providing its customers with a first-class service, the bank is deploying this technology to simplify the banking process and reinforce personal data protection and confidentiality.

 In today’s world, transformed by new technological boundaries and consumer habits, Societe Generale stakes claim to its ambition to be the benchmark bank in terms of customer satisfaction: a bank focused on high added-value services and equipped with phygital (physical and digital) interfaces.
 In this context, it is developing a pioneering service to allow its customers to open an account online, quickly and securely, using biometric recognition.

-For the first time in France, a bank offers its customers the possibility of opening an account entirely online, with no mandatory transfer, using biometric facial recognition with a dynamic selfie in order to verify the identity of the future customer.
+Societe Generale is the first bank in France to obtain agreement from the CNIL to deploy this disruptive biometric facial recognition technology in the commercial arena.
 Societe Generale aims to achieve 30% of new accounts opened online by 2020 (compared with 10% at present).

 Opening an account 100% online

 How does it differ from the traditional bank card?
 The three numbers of the cryptogram are replaced by an integrated screen which shows a new code every hour.
 The data therefore becomes obsolete and cannot be used again, providing more reassurance and protection for clients.